learn-academy-2022-bravo/week-1-assessment-VMMarin/interview-questions.md

 1. What is git?
 What is the difference between git and Github?

-  Your answer:
+  Your answer: Git is version control software - local Github is a repository (web based) - allows distribution, sharing, etc

-  Researched answer:
+  Researched answer: Git is a locally installed tool used to manage source code.
+Github allows for storage, sharing of Git.

 2. Which JavaScript operators will return a Boolean value?

-  Your answer:
+  Your answer: logical operators - And, Not, Or

-  Researched answer:
+  Researched answer:Logical operators return true or false - yes or no

 3. What is an index?
 What is the difference between index and value?

-  Your answer:
+  Your answer: Index assigns a certain value to an element based on it's location.
+Values are the elements of an array

-  Researched answer:
+  Researched answer: Index is used to specify elements (values) in an array.

 4. What is iteration?

-  Your answer:
+  Your answer: Iteration is repetition - loops used to perform a function until certain conditions are met

-  Researched answer:
+  Researched answer: Iteration performs an action on every item in an array; can filter, find values, etc

 5. Give a brief description of proper pair programming techniques.
 What are the roles of each person?

-  Your answer:
+  Your answer: Navigator is hands-off (speaking code), driver is hands on (typing code)

-  Researched answer:
+  Researched answer: Pair programming typically consists of a pair of individuals, each with a specific role: navigator or driver.
+The navigator is the individual verbally communicating their code map to the driver.
+All recorded code is pushed through driver's hands.